AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/microsoft-dynamics-flow-actions/add-or-remove-people-from-your-dynamics-campaign.md

 description: Add or Remove People from your Dynamics Campaign - Marketo Docs - Product Documentation
 title: Add or Remove People from your Dynamics Campaign
 exl-id: 4fea2f7c-0655-4816-8640-76878f760b6e
-feature: "Smart Campaigns, Microsoft Dynamics"
+feature: Smart Campaigns, Microsoft Dynamics
 ---
 # Add or Remove People from your Dynamics Campaign {#add-or-remove-people-from-your-dynamics-campaign}